sitedata/documentation-1/fiscal-hosts/add-funds-manually.md

 ![The form to manually add funds to a Collective.](../.gitbook/assets/fiscal-hosts-add-funds-manually-addition-form-2020-09-18.png)

 * The **amount** of funds you want to send to a Collective.
 * Your **host fee**, which is the fee you charge your Collectives.
-It's already set to your default, but you change it to a one-time fee of your preference.
+It's already set to your default, but you can change it to a one-time fee of your preference.
 * A short **description** of those funds.
 * The **source** of those funds.
 It can be your Fiscal Host, another Collective, or an Organization.